MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/5-stages-scheduling-adoption.md

 ## Stage 3: Automated overnight scheduling + manual exception handling (RSO)

+A businesses grow, so do scheduling needs; it’s difficult to have human dispatchers manually scheduling all demand requirements.
+During this stage, schedulers and schedule analysts can experiment and iterate on automated schedules, allowing for adjustments to scope, goals, and timing of runs.

-Resource Scheduling Optimization (RSO) automatically matches resources and demands by considering skills, locations, duration, promised time windows, priorities, and many other factors.
+Resource Scheduling Optimization (RSO) is an add-in solution that automatically matches resources and demands by considering skills, locations, duration, promised time windows, priorities, and many other factors.
 For location-specific work, optimization results minimizes overall travel distances and give accurate turn-by-turn travel time estimates.
 All of this is to improve technician productivity and customer satisfaction.

-The RSO “engine” also responds to reschedules and cancellations.
-After automatically scheduling dispatchers still have the ability to manually override schedules as needed.
+RSO also responds to reschedules and cancellations, and dispatchers can still manually override schedules as needed.

-**When to do it:** When businesses grow, it’s impossible to have human dispatchers manually scheduling or using the schedule assistant one by one for all demand requirements.
-Even if dispatchers had the time to handle each schedule requirement, there is no easy way to ensure technician working hours are maximized or travel distances are minimized along with SLA and priority considerations.

-**How to do it:** A lot of businesses schedule resource assignments one week ahead, but setting up smart schedules to help business optimize large amount of data in the most efficient way is difficult.
+A lot of businesses schedule resource assignments one week in advance.
 The secret recipe is **optimization scopes**.
 By leveraging the power of extensible scopes to breakdown optimization schedules into smaller sets of resources and requirements allows RSO to optimize in parallel.

-There are many settings and parameters that users might not know which settings are the best fit for their scheduling scenarios.
-A **What-if simulation** helps users better understand how these parameters work, how to achieve better optimization results by adjusting optimization scopes (include/exclude some resources), and re-ranking optimization objectives etc.

-**How to measure it:**

-Measure optimization results by leveraging out-of-box optimization statistics
+### Measuring successful optimizations

+What organizations choose to measure and track depends on their business goals.
+With out-of-the-box optimization statistics, schedule analysts can measure:

-1. How much travel time vs working time per schedule
+1. Travel time versus working time, per schedule

-2. How many high priority jobs got scheduled
+2. How many high priority jobs were scheduled

-3. How much travel time, work time per tech per day
+3. Travel time and work time per technician, per day

-4. How many jobs didn’t get scheduled and missed scheduling window
+4. How many jobs weren't scheduled

 > [!div class="mx-imgBorder"]
 ![Screenshot of RSO results bar graph comparing working time to travel time of optimized requirements](media/scheduling-adoption-guide-rso-working-time-vs-travel-time.png)